 The program was created to increase the representation of women in business school.
 Each year, Forté Fellows are selected based on their leadership experience and other achievements by their respective school’s admissions committees.
 At Duke University’s Fuqua School of Business and most other partner schools, there is no separate application to be considered.

-I do not know Fuqua’s secret sauce to choosing who represents our community as a Forté Fellow, but I am incredibly thankful to have been named one.
-The fellowship made the MBA affordable.
+The Forte Fellowship made the MBA affordable.
 From what I’ve read, admissions committees pay special attention to women who demonstrate academic, team, community, or creative leadership and are particularly interested in those who display a commitment to women and girls via personal mentorship or community involvement.

-2. What are the benefits of the fellowship?
+2. What are the benefits of the Forté Fellowship?

 3. What tips would you give others applying to the Forté Fellowship?